 In September 2017 I collaborated with my 16 year old son Tettey Tetteh (aka Leno TK - @lenotkofficial) on a multimedia installation entitled Morphogenic.

 Morphogenic is a personality theory (Gordon Allport) which uses an individual's letters and drawings to reveal patterns unique to each person.
 The Living Room explores the patterns unique to my life.
 As both a public and private space, the living room acts as the arena to invite viewers into my world.
 It is a place where one shares a public self, but is also a place to retreat to, like a private sanctuary.

 To reflect morphogenic theory, I have created a visual metaphor, using the repeating pattern of wallpaper.
 In the center of this room filled with colour and pattern, is a white piano stool.
 It symbolizes the seat of the soul, where clarity and quiet exist, surrounded by the visual complexity of the wallpaper.

 A past form of creative expression, music and sound is an integral part of my room.
-The artist Leno has created an audio metaphor based on his own interpretation of my life as a visual artist.
+The artist Leno TK has created an audio metaphor based on his own interpretation of my life as a visual artist.
 He also incorporated my oldest son Nii Noi Tetteh (aka KJ @prodbykj) in his composition.

 Opening night photos by Keri Knapp